Because I am your highly trained broadcast specialist.

 Government is where everything important happens, every important decision, and for everybody.

-But it didn't go that way today in the case of oral arguments, and so now they're scratching their heads and they're genuinely surprised.
+But it didn't go that way today in the case of oral arguments.

-Jeffrey Tubin, genuinely surprised.
+Jeffrey Toobin, genuinely surprised.

-The CNN legal guy, predicted this would sail through.
+The CNN legal guy predicted this would sail through.

 And they probably were looking at this court's actions on campaign finance law.

-McCain-Feingold, well, if that sailed through, this will.
+Well, if that sailed through, this will.

 So where we are with this is the left now blogging incessantly their fears and their hopes at the same time.

-There is a left-wing blog called SCOTUS blog, Supreme Court of the United States.
+There is a left-wing blog called SCOTUS Blog, Supreme Court of the United States.

 And this is a very relevant post on that blog.